 You must ensure that you follow the strict time limits if you want to file an application for property settlement.

 If you are married, you have 12 months after a divorce order has been issued.

 If you are in a de facto relationship, then you must make an application within 2 years of the end of the relationship.

-When you have not filed within these times, the court may grant you permission to apply out of time.
+If you have not filed within these limitation periods, the court may grant you permission to apply out of time.